-In order to maximize your performance in Apex Legends, players will need to make sure their audio settings are tuned to perfection.
+In order to maximize your performance in Apex Legends, you’ll need to make sure your audio settings are tuned to perfection.
 Here are our best Apex Legends audio settings so that you can hear everything in battle.

 Getting better at Apex Legends isn’t just about having the right controller layout, increasing your FPS, or even using the meta Legends.
-Something just as important is also your audio settings, which needs to be great no matter what platform you’re playing on.
+Your audio settings are just as important, and they need to be ideal regardless of your platform of choice.